 Work-based degrees - information for employers

-Our Learning at Work degree courses allow your employees to get an undergraduate Bachelor's or postgraduate Master's university degree while they work, without going to university full time.
-Your staff will mainly be assessed on what they do at work, reducing the time they'll spend studying.
+Our part-time degree courses allow your employees to get an undergraduate Bachelor's or postgraduate Master's university degree while they work, without going to university full time.

 Supporting your staff in their professional development is commercially valuable to your organisation.
 Once they've successfully completed their work-based degree your staff will have enhanced strategic awareness, greater knowledge of best practice and increased motivation to perform in your workplace.